|

 remember and have progressively been building up a stock of

-material (see photo to the right of this text) so, although we
+material (see photo to the right of this text) so, although I

-don’t stock equipment, we can possibly help with the raw
+don’t stock equipment, I can possibly help with the raw

 materials.